Inertia4J/inertia4j/inertia4j.spring/README.md

 ### Partial Reloads

-Inertia4J also supports partial reloads, in case you don't need to return all the data to your client-side on component load, or in case you just need to reload a specific component in your page.
+Inertia4J also supports partial reloads, in case you don't need to return all the data to your client-side when the component loads, or in case you just need to reload a specific component in your page.